ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 {% endhighlight %}

-The file implementing them in python is more than 5000 code lines.
+The implementation file contains more than 5000 code lines.

-Since the file contains roughly 116 functions/macros, I'll probably skip some (most of ?) of the functions.
+Since the file contains roughly 116 functions/macros, I'll probably skip some (most of ?) functions.

-Without further ado, let's dive in the code !
+Without further ado, let's dive into the code !

 ### longobject.c